Who are you, Proud Hippie Boy?

 Kristóf was was born and raised in Budapest, Hungary.
 He was a VJ and producer of the Hungaran music television of the MTV Networks, and a star of local reality shows such as I’m a Celebrity Get Me Out of Here, and Celebrity Fear Factor.
 He is the writer of Hungarian teen trash comedy, Dream.net, he played in several Hungarian and international movie productions, and on stage as well.

 As “Proud Hippie Boy”, his missions are hosting personal tours, thematic walks in Tel Aviv, Jerusalem, Methana Greece, Budapest, and Viareggio, Tuscany, or wherever he is invited to with his husband and partner, Nimrod Dagan.
 They also run home restaurant events and they are catering vegan happenings such as weddings and birthdays, party and event hosting, talk show and round table talk hosting, and more.

 He started his writing career as a movie and fashion reviewer and pop culture expert, and interviewed several international film makers, word famous actors (Oliver Stone, Sarah Jessica Parker, Sigourney Weaver, Jake Gyllenhaal, Anne Hathaway and many more).
 He was the editor in charge of Hungary’s unique pop culture and fashion magazine, “PEP!”.
-He attended numerous fashion related events all over the world – fashion weeks and exhibitions -, and he is a regular writer of the Cosmopolitan Hungary, Hungarian Marie Claire Blog, and Time Out Israel.
-He published three book s of short stories in Hungarian in 2012.
+He attended numerous fashion related events all over the world – fashion weeks and exhibitions -, and he is a regular writer of esyJet’s in flight magazine, Cosmopolitan Hungary, Hungarian Marie Claire Blog, and Time Out Israel.
+He published three plant based cookbools, and three book s of short stories in Hungarian.